 - This syllabus. - Kellstedt, Chapter 1. - Richard Feynman (1974).
 "Cargo Cult Science."
 Adapted from the Caltech Commencement Address. - Sara McLaughlin Mitchell and John Vasquez (2013).
-"Introduction to the Scientific Method." in their edited Conflict, War, and Peace; An Introduction to Scientific
+"Introduction to the Scientific

 ^{} This is a tentative course outline.
 I reserve the right to make changes in the interest of course quality.
 Any changes will be announced during class and from Blackboard/Email.